 🔹Furthermore, he dealt with embryology and described the sequential development of the fetus.

 🔹Actually, our indigenous practice of rhinoplasty came to light by the British.
 During the Anglo – Mysore war in 1792, Cowas ji, a bullock cart driver of East India Company became prisoner of war to Tipu Sultan.
-Tipu soldiers had chopped his nose and one hand as a punishment.
+Tipu’s soldiers had chopped his nose and one hand in order to punish him.

 🔹However, his nose was reconstructed by a Potter in Pune.
-Actually, the potter had done a wax mould nose, then dissected the required forehead skin flap and turned back to cover the nose by keeping the small pedicle at the root of the nose to maintain the flap vascularity.
+The potter had done a wax mould nose, then dissected the required forehead skin flap and turned back to cover the nose by keeping the small pedicle at the root of the nose to maintain the flap vascularity.

-🔹The potter’s surgery was witnessed by British surgeons and they published this successful nose reconstruction in Madras Gazette as well as in The Gentlemen’s Magazine (first magazine in the world from London) in the month of October 1794 under the title The Curious Surgical Operation.
+🔹 The British surgeons witnessed the potter’s surgery and they published this successful nose reconstruction in Madras Gazette as well as in The Gentlemen’s Magazine (first magazine in the world from London) in the month of October 1794 under the title The Curious Surgical Operation.
 This created a great impact in European medical field.

 🔹Exactly 100 years after this incidence in 1890, British Lieutenant Hamilton Bower had found a Brahmi- manuscript on a Birch-bark at the street of Chinese Turkistan.